What Is The Difference Between Addon Domain, Parked Domain & Subdomain?

-For example, if cars.com is your main web site, you can purchase cars.net and assign it as a parked domain.
-Then, if a visitor were to go to cars.net, they would see the same website as if they had typed cars.com.
+For example, if cars.com is your main website, you can purchase cars.net and assign it as a parked domain.
+If a visitor were to go to cars.net, they would see the same website as if they had typed cars.com.

 A subdomain is a prefix added to your original domain name, like a domain within a domain, usually following the form subdomain.example.com.
-They behave very similar to an addon domain and are often created to separate different sections of your website, such as blog.example.com or store.example.com.
+They behave very similar to an addon domain and are often created to separate your website's different sections, such as blog.example.com or store.example.com.

 You can create a subdomain from Domains > Subdomains within your control panel.